J.D. Davis Player Props: Giants vs. Red Sox

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 82 hits and a team-best slugging percentage of .432.
+- Davis leads San Francisco in slugging percentage (.430) and total hits (83) this season.

-- In 30.9% of his games this season, Davis has had at least one RBI.
-He's picked up more than one in 11.7% and driven in three or more of his team's runs in seven contests.
+- Davis has an RBI in 29 of 95 games this year, with multiple RBI in 11 of them.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.